Over 40 big leaguers will be backing K Poverty this season.

 This design will be available in every big league team color as a collectors item, and represented by select players from each team throughout the 2017 season.

-First print round will begin for the Shirts-for-a-Cause on February 6th, 2017.
-Shirts will begin shipping 10 business days after the campaign ends (Feb.
-6th, 2017), meaning they will be shipped out from our shipping center no later than 2/20/17.
+The first print round for Group 1, as shown above, will begin on May 4th, 2017.
+The shirts will begin shipping 10 business days after the campaign ends (May 3rd, 2017), meaning they will be shipped out from our shipping center no later than 5/17/17.
 This allows us to reinvest the sales into focusing on trying to get Striking Out Poverty in front of 20 million people in two weeks.
 Also, because of the high cost to manufacture our shirts at the quality we produce, making the shirts after the two week campaign allows us to be able to afford the costs of doing the shirts for a cause as every limited edition shirt is manufactured when the campaign ends making it a very limited edition design.

 Measurement Notes: Length is measured from highest point of shoulder.
 Sleeve length at the top of shoulder.